roq-trading/.github/profile/README.md

 * Open API with no lock-in (MIT license)
 * Tools are free to use (with a strong motivation to open source)
 * Very low latency to support market making (single digit microsecond software response time on a high-end server)
-* Gateways require a license agreement (but are free to download and use for evaluation and development purposes)
+* Gateways require a license agreement (free to download and use for evaluation and development purposes)

 > We do not do NDA